1. Overview of Gunsens

 Step 1 – Adding a location:

-Tap the Manage Locations / Floor-plans / Sensors item on the Settings screen to open the Locations screen, where you can add any number of locations.
+Tap the Manage Sensors item on the Settings screen to open the Locations screen, where you can add any number of locations.

 Step 2 – Adding a floor-plan: